 Q: What Is A Split Stay at Walt Disney World and How Does It Work?

-This is what is referred to as a Split Stay, meaning that you would book at least two different resorts during the same holiday.
+This is what is referred to as a Split Stay, meaning that you would book at least two different resorts during the same vacation.
 For example guests staying for 7 nights may want to enjoy the luxury of the Grand Floridian but budgets may only allow a three-night stay.
 After that, you may choose to save money by staying at a moderate resort for the remaining 4 nights.

 So how are split stays booked?
 In order to book a split stay at Walt Disney World, guests would need to make a separate reservation for each resort.
 For room-only bookings, a deposit of one night’s stay for each room would be due at the time of booking.
 For Disney vacation packages a deposit of $200 would be required for each room upon booking.
-Also, whether you are booking directly with Disney or through a travel agent, you will need to simply make sure that the check-out date at one resort coincides with the check-in date at the second resort.
+Also, whether you are booking directly with Disney or through a travel agent, you will need to make sure that the check-out date at one resort coincides with the check-in date at the second resort.

 How do I book my park tickets?
-If you’ve visited Disney before, you’ll know that when it comes to booking tickets, the more days you book, the cheaper the tickets get.
+If you’ve visited Disney before, you’ll know that when it comes to booking tickets, the more days you book, the cheaper the tickets are.
 For instance, the difference in cost between a 2 & 3-day ticket is a $90.00 whereas the difference between a 3 & 4-day ticket is only $60.
 Those looking to maximize their budget would do well to attach the tickets for the entire stay to the first reservation as tickets can be used up to 14 days from activation.
 You would then make your second reservation a room-only booking.
 This means that you benefit from the lower ticket rates for a 7-day ticket as opposed to receiving less of a discount booking a 3-day ticket and then a 4-day ticket.
 But, there are some instances when guests are better off booking 2 ticket packages which I will outline below.

 What about promotions like Free Dining?
 When it comes to Disney’s Free Dining offer the policy is slightly different.
 You must have tickets attached to BOTH packages to get free dining at both resorts.
 This means that you wouldn’t be able to save on buying one set of park tickets and have them run the length of your stay.
 You would need to book two separate resort packages each with dining and tickets.
 For those opting to book dining for only one of their stays, guests do have the option of applying a room discount (if available) to the second stay so that you are still saving across both packages.